Emory Supplemental Essays 2023-24 Prompts and Tips

-Emory’s 11% acceptance rate for the Class of 2026 came after they received a record-setting number of applications last year.
+Emory’s 16% acceptance rate for the Class of 2027 came after they received approximately 33,000 applicants for admission, numbers that have held steady over the past several years.
 Whether applying to Emory College, Oxford College, or both, applicants to this prestigious Atlanta-based research university face an epically challenging admissions process ahead.
-Emory is a rare school where a 1500ish SAT and 3.9 GPA is often necessary, but not sufficient for admission.
+Emory is a rare school where a 1500ish SAT and 3.9 GPA are often necessary, but not sufficient for admission.
 In addition, application components like the Emory supplemental essays need to be exceptionally well done.

 (Want to learn more about How to Get Into Emory?
 Visit our blog entitled: How to Get Into Emory University: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

-What academic areas are you interested in exploring in college?
+What academic areas are you interested in exploring at Emory University and why?
 (200 words)

 We all have a story of what drives us to pursue a certain academic pathway and career.
 How did your interest initially develop?
 What was the spark?
 How have you nurtured this passion and how has it evolved over time?
 If you desire to go into engineering, for example, use this as a chance to talk about everything from your childhood fascination with how things work to your participation in an award-winning robotics program at your high school.
 Share a compelling narrative about how your love of your future area of study has blossomed to its present levels.

-You should also tie your passions into specific academic opportunities at Emory including courses, professors, hands-on research programs, or any other aspects of your desired major that appeals most to you.
+In addition to the above, Emory also wants to know why you desire to pursue your studies at their institution.
+Tie your passions into specific academic opportunities at Emory including courses, professors, hands-on research programs, or any other aspects of your desired major that appeal most to you.
 The more specific, the better.

-Emory Essay Prompt 2 – Getting to Know You
+Emory Supplemental Essays Prompt 2 – Getting to Know You

 In addition, answer one of the following questions.
 Your response should be no more than 150 words.